vincent341/T2FGAN/README.md

 * [Contact](#Contact)
 ## Introduction

+Underwater active landmarks(UALs) are widely used for short-range underwater navigation in underwater robotics tasks.
+Detection of UALs is challenging due to large variance of underwater environments.
+Domain shift is a key problem in the detection of UALs.
+The model trained using images obtained in waterpool degrades when it is used in lakes or oceans due to that the training set lacks statistical diversity.
+To solve this problem, a generative adversarial network T2FGAN was proposed to learn generative models of underwater images, and use the generated underwater images to improve detection performance.
+T2FGAN can generate underwater images according to different water quality, illumination, pose and landmark configurations.
+<---!
 This is an implementation of our work T2FGAN.
 T2FGAN is able to generate images of underwater active landmarks with arbitary particular water quality, illumination, pose and landmark configurations (WIPCs).
-Some codes are borrowed from [pix2pix-tensorflow](https://github.com/affinelayer/pix2pix-tensorflow).
+Some codes are borrowed from [pix2pix-tensorflow](https://github.com/affinelayer/pix2pix-tensorflow).-->

-## The architecture of T2FGAN
+## The Architecture of T2FGAN
 <p align="center">
 <img width="500" height="224" src="assets/arc.png">
 </p>

-## Main results
+## Main Results
-### The generated images
+### The Generated Images
-### The improvement of detection performance brought by T2FGAN
+### The Improvement of Detection Performance Brought by T2FGAN
-### Field experiments
+### Field Experiments

 ## Implementation
 ### Prerequisites